Using Restart Sequences to Determine Beneficial First Passage Under Restart: Introducing the restart sequence,

 \begin{proof} We note that the quantity $\expectation[\Tc]-\expectation[\Uc]$ has the same sign as $\sum_{n\ge0}\left( 1 - U(n) - u(n)\expectation[\Uc] \right)\left( 1 - R(n) \right)$.
 Clearly $b_n\coloneqq1-R(n)$ is monotonically decreasing to 0, so by our Lemma, restart is non-beneficial iff $\sum_{k=0}^n\left( 1 - U(k) - u(k)\expectation[\Uc] \right) \ge 0$. \end{proof}

-\begin{corollary} If some restart is beneficial, then sharp restart is for some $N\in\integers^+$. \end{corollary} \begin{proof} Suppose there there exists some restart distribution, $R(n)$, for which $\Uc$ permits a beneficial restart.
+\begin{corollary} If there exists a beneficial restart, then there exists a beneficial sharp restart.
+Furthermore, sharp restart will minimize the value of $\expectation[\Tc]$ across all restart distributions. \end{corollary} \begin{proof} Suppose there there exists some restart distribution, $R(n)$, for which $\Uc$ permits a beneficial restart.
 Then we know there exists some $n^*\in\naturals$ such that $S_{n^*}<0$.
-Let $\tilde R(n)$ be the distribution of $\tilde \Rc = n^*+1$, that is, $\tilde R(n) = \one_{[n^*+1,\infty)}(n)$.
-Looking at the proof of Theorem \ref{th:Sn_restart}, we can immediately see that this distribution will also provide a beneficial restart, and thus sharp restart at $N=n^*+1$ is beneficial. \end{proof}
+Let $\tilde R(n)$ be the CMF of $\tilde \Rc = n^*+1$, that is, $\tilde R(n) = \one_{[n^*+1,\infty)}(n)$.
+Looking at the proof of Theorem \ref{th:Sn_restart}, we can immediately see that this distribution will also provide a beneficial restart, and thus sharp restart at $N=n^*+1$ is beneficial.